Closed-Loop Supervised Fine-Tuning of Tokenized Traffic Models: Method

 \section{Method}

 Two key challenges in learning a policy from real-world trajectories are the \emph{multimodal} nature of the trajectory distribution and the problem of \emph{covariate shift} when policies are trained open-loop, resulting in a distribution mismatch between expert states seen during training and states visited during policy deployment.

-Covariate shift can be overcome by training closed-loop, i.e., by training on trajectories sampled from the learned policy.
+Covariate shift can be overcome by closed-loop training, i.e., by training on trajectories sampled from the learned policy.
 However, this requires the generation of expert actions (or other notions of optimality) to be used as training targets along those trajectories~\cite{ross2011reduction}.
 Querying a human expert is infeasible at scale, RL-based methods require hard-to-define rewards, and methods such as GAIL~\cite{ho2016generative} are prone to mode collapse.
-As a consequence, none of these approaches can produce state-of-the-art traffic models and are not represented among the leading policies in the WOSAC challenge.
+Consequently, they fail to achieve good performance in the WOSAC challenge.

 An alternative strategy for generating ``expert" actions is to construct recovery actions that bring the agent back to the available GT trajectory.
 However, this is complicated by the multimodal nature of the data, as the available GT trajectory might not be a valid recovery target for the generated trajectory.
-For example, as shown in Fig.~\ref{fig:teaser}, the GT trajectory $\hat{s}_{0:T}$ turns left at the intersection, while the sampled trajectory $s_{0:T}\sim\pi_\theta$ might go straight or turn right.
-Consequently, while some SoTA traffic models~\cite{philion2024trajeglish,wu2025smart} augment the training data with recovery actions to reduce the covariate shift, they do so only from states that were reached by injecting small amounts of noise into the GT trajectory.
+For example, as shown in \cref{fig:teaser}, the GT trajectory $\hat{s}_{0:T}$ turns left at the intersection, while the sampled trajectory $s_{0:T}\sim\pi_\theta$ might go straight or turn right.
+As a result, while some SoTA traffic models~\cite{philion2024trajeglish,wu2025smart} augment the training data with recovery actions to reduce the covariate shift, they do so only from states that were reached by injecting small amounts of noise into the GT trajectory.
 This does guarantee that the GT trajectory remains a valid recovery target, but it \emph{completely ignores the learned policy} and the state distribution induced by it.
 Instead, our method, \emph{Closest Among Top-K} (CAT-K) rollout, informs the sampling process by the learned policy, but biases it towards the GT trajectory to guarantee the validity of the recovery actions.
-While simple to implement, it shows large boosts in performance in experiments.
+While simple to implement, it yields significant performance improvements in our experiments.

-\subsection{Closest among top-K (CAT-K) rollout}
+\subsection{Closest Among Top-K (CAT-K) rollout}

 To facilitate the formulation, we define a $\topk{K}$ operator:

 where $\operatorname{Cat}: \mathbb{N} \to \mathbb{R}$ is the probability density of a categorical distribution on the vocabulary index, and $\{\xi_1, \dots, \xi_K\}$ are the $K$ most probable indices.
 The $\topk{K}$ operator can be considered as a variation of the $\arg\max$ operator that returns multiple indices, with $\topk{1}$ equivalent to $\arg\max$.